 Establishing a routine for your new dog is a great way to ensure they stay happy and healthy while adjusting to their new home.
 Establishing an effective routine will ensure that your pup knows when it’s time to eat, sleep, exercise, and more.
 Scheduling these activities can also help reduce stress and nuisance behaviors as your dog gets used to their new environment; this also helps form good habits early on and will remind them of all the benefits of remaining active.

 Of course, it’s important to be flexible with your pup; following a strict schedule isn’t always possible due to other commitments or unexpected changes.
 But by creating a routine that fits everyone’s needs, from potty walks to bedtime snuggles, you are sure to create the most comfortable and rewarding living space for both you and your furry friend.
+Consistent and positive reinforcement is key to successfully training a dog.

 Bonding with Your Dog